telamon/picofeed/README.md

 > Microscopic Secure Feed occupying a single buffer

-This is a tiny secure blockchain, it's designed to live within an URL.
+This is a tiny secure blockchain, it's designed be small enough to be easily hidden or easily replicated, for example it can be embedded inside a URL.

-Looks like major desktop & mobile browsers have support for at least 64kilobyte of data after the `#`-component.

-Why?
-URLs are everywhere!

 - URLs can be stored on most platforms and channels
-- Sharing urls is easy
+- Sharing URLs is easy
 - [No network code](https://xkcd.com/2259/)
 - Browser support via Browserify / node-globals (requires Buffer shim)

-now picofeeds can be everywhere too.
+- No concensi attached.

 ## <a name="install"></a> Install